 - Improve student attendance rates

-I have been at Loxley Elementary for five years.
+I have been at Loxley Elementary for six years.
 I am a graduate of Eastern Kentucky University and the University of South Alabama.
-I have been married for seventeen years, and am the mother of two children.
+I have been married for eighteen years, and am the mother of two children.
 I enjoy running, reading, cooking, and spending time with my family.

 Protecting our students, teachers and employees is my priority.
 The Baldwin County Public School System has partnered with the Baldwin County Sheriff's Office, the Baldwin County Commission and our municipal law enforcement agencies so that ALL our school campuses have a dedicated School Resource Officer each school day.

 As part of our school system's multi-million-dollar commitment to safety, "buzz in"-video identification check is available on each campus.
 Everyone must follow stated safety procedures.

 Of note, just because you hear "lockdown" does not necessarily mean there is an emergency on campus.
 We are sometimes alerted by law enforcement of a concern in the community that prompts us to implement our safety plan.